 A 2018 analysis conducted by Babor et. al. shows that “Alcohol industry CSR activities are unlikely to reduce harmful alcohol use but they do provide commercial strategic advantage while at the same time appearing to have a public health purpose.”

 Adopted in 2015 by the governments of the world, the 2030 Agenda contains 17 Sustainable Development Goals with 169 targets.
 The 17 SDGs cover all three aspects of sustainable human development: the social, environmental and economic dimension.

-IOGT International is the premier global network for evidence-based policy solutions and community-based interventions to prevent and reduce alcohol-related harm.
-Founded in 1851, IOGT International has 117 Member Organizations in 46 countries and works with the most comprehensive approach to promoting development through addressing alcohol harm, by working with prevention, treatment and rehabilitation as well as policy advocacy.
+Movendi International is the premier global network for evidence-based policy solutions and community-based interventions to prevent and reduce alcohol-related harm.
+Founded in 1851, Movendi International has 117 Member Organizations in 46 countries and works with the most comprehensive approach to promoting development through addressing alcohol harm, by working with prevention, treatment and rehabilitation as well as policy advocacy.